PatWatson/PatWatson/README.md

 Hey I'm Patrick!

-I'm a Silicon Design Engineer at AMD and graduate of Queen's University Computer Engineering and Humber Graphic Design.
+I'm a Silicon Design Engineer at AMD working on the Instinct GPU accelerators used for Artificial Intelligence & Machine Learning.

-I'm interested in software engineering, AI/ML, full-stack development, and product design in tech.
+I'm a graduate of Queen's University Computer Engineering and I'm interested in software & hardware engineering, AI/ML, full-stack development, and product design in tech.

 Always interested in meeting like-minded developers, so feel free to reaech out!